 Elana’s knee bounced as she thought.
 Was there any way for her to get to those letters?

 That plan was out, and she didn’t have a better one.
-It wasn’t as if there was anyone in the estate that was on her side.
-And even if there was, no one could get around her father’s magic.
+It wasn’t as if there was anyone in the estate who was on her side.

 There would be no getting her hands on those letters.
-But whatever had come had made her mother’s mood notably more sour—and turned dinner into an even more bleak and uncomfortable affair than usual.
+But whatever had come had made her mother’s mood notably more sour—and turned their earlier dinner into an even more bleak and uncomfortable affair than usual.

 Although, to an outsider, it probably wouldn’t have looked much different.
 Even on the best of days, the manor was a silent, solemn place.
+The estate hadn’t always felt that way.

-But the estate hadn’t always felt that way.
 In her earliest memories, the manor had been a much livelier place, a home brimming with warmth and good cheer.
 Back then, it had been a place that had never once known despair.
+But those times were long gone.

 Gone were the echoes of children’s laughter and footsteps running down the corridors, of warm banter over the dining table.
 Gone were the days of having her hair braided by her older sisters, or being roped into the pranks and antics of her brothers.